 No matter what kind of dire financial straits you’re in, never stop making your payments.
 Talk to your lender to see if you can refinance the loan to lower your monthly payment amount.
-With federal loans, you can often defer the loan or switch to income-based repayment until you’re back on your feet.
+With federal loans, you can often defer the loan or switch to an income-based repayment plan until you’re back on your feet.

-You might also be eligible for loan forgiveness depending on your career path.
+You might also be eligible for student loan forgiveness programs depending on your career path.
 Many public service jobs like teachers, police officers, social workers, and medical professionals qualify to have some or all of their loans forgiven if they serve for a certain number of years.

 Some volunteer opportunities offer the same benefit, including Peace Corps, Teach for America, VISTA, and AmeriCorps.